 Approaching the Alaska border crossing on the Alaska Highway

 Crossing into Alaska wasn't too difficult.
-The border agent reviewed our passports, then asked about our vehicle and trailer registration but didn't want to see the papers.
-The agent also queried about weapons: guns and knives.
-Then wanted to see the dog's rabies vaccination papers.
-He also asked Steve where we were going.
+The border agent reviewed our passports, then asked about our vehicle and trailer registration.
+The agent also queried about guns and knives.
+Then the dog's rabies vaccination papers.
+He also asked where we were going.
 Steve replied, "Alaska".
-Steve laughed when he realized it was obvious we were going to Alaska; then Steve listed the areas we planned to visit.
+Steve laughed when he realized it was obvious we were going to Alaska.
 While one agent questioned us another walked around our truck and trailer.
+The visit with the border agent took about five minutes and we were again on our way.

-It was indeed a nice spot.
+Deadman Lake campground in the Tetlin Refuge was ahead.
+It makes a nice lunch spot.
 The road into the campground is narrow and winding.
 There is a wide variety of campsites with a handful capable of handling larger rigs.
 After lunch we decided to stay overnight.
 The day was lovely, the sun was warm, and the campground was very quiet.
 Except for a busy squirrel.

 This squirrel occupied much of Tazz's time!
 Tazz patiently